vicolo-dev/chrono/README.md

 ## Installation
 - Download the relevant apk from the releases
 - Install (make sure to allow install from unknown sources)

-### Important
-After installation, it is important to test whether alarms are working properly and reliably on your device, since some devices have optimizations and settings that prevent background apps from running properly.

-#### Disable Battery Optimization
-- Open the app and go to to Settings (gear icon in the top-right corner) > General > Reliability
-- Select `Disable Battery Optimization`
-- A settings page will open.
-Find your device, select it, and select allow.
-If the app is not visible, make sure to select 'All apps' from the dropdown

-#### Enable Auto Start
-- Open the app and go to to Settings (gear icon in the top-right corner) > General > Reliability
-- Select `Auto Start`.
-If nothing happens, the setting might not be available on your device
-- In the settings page that opens, enable Auto Start for the app.

-If alarms are still not working properly, visit [https://dontkillmyapp.com/](https://dontkillmyapp.com/), and try following the guide for your device.

-If nothing works, feel free to open an issue.

 ## Platforms
 Currently, the app is only available for android.
 I don't have an apple device to develop for iOS, but feel free